-Interest in homemade baby formula (made from either raw cow or goat milk) as an alternative to unhealthy commercial formulas continues to grow by leaps and bounds.
+Interest in homemade baby formula recipes (made from either raw cow or goat milk) as an alternative to unhealthy commercial formulas continues to grow by leaps and bounds.
 Mothers who are unable to breastfeed or obtain sufficient quantities of donated breastmilk are the main drivers of the trend as they seek healthier alternatives for their babies.

 One of the most common questions asked by parents who are investigating the option of homemade formula for the first time is this, “Where is the iron in the homemade formula?”